 We’ll use a food-safe desiccant packet for moisture control because we live in a fairly humid area.
 For our pint-size or quart-size mason jars, we’ll use a single food-safe 5-gram desiccant packet.

-We use these inexpensive food-safe desiccant packets that are available from Amazon.
+We use these inexpensive food-safe desiccant packets, which are available from Amazon.
 These 5-gram packets have over 5000 of mostly 4- and 5-star customer reviews, with an average of 4.7 stars out of 5.
 Our bag of 60 desiccant packets will last quite a while because they can be recharged and reused multiple times.
 Other food-safe sizes are available.

 Attach or include a short note describing the contents and the date the product was dehydrated.
 The note also informs us where to go in the dehydrator logbook to make an update.